 \section{System Framework}

-This section outlines the system framework for HCSPO.
-As shown in Figure \ref{fig:System framework}, we first present a multi-step charging demand prediction model using historical data.
-Then, we adapt the utility model from \cite{RN17} into a rolling horizon framework, incorporating both current and future demand, forming the basis for MPC-based decision-making.
-Finally, we propose two mobile charger scheduling strategies, integrated with fixed station planning.
+This section outlines the HCSPO system framework (Figure~\ref{fig:System framework}).
+We begin with a multi-step charging demand prediction model based on historical data.
+Next, we adapt the utility model from \cite{RN17} into a rolling horizon framework that incorporates current and future demand for MPC-based decision-making.
+Finally, we propose two mobile charger scheduling strategies integrated with fixed station planning.